Growing Loquats In Phoenix Arizona

 Fertilizing and Growth Rate

 Loquats are very sensitive to soil salinity.
-Since Phoenix area water is already high in salts, the safest thing to do is to not use any chemical fertilizers.
-Soil amendments such as compost are still beneficial, and seasonal deep soakings with gypsum will help keep the plant healthier.
+Since Phoenix area water is already high in salts, the safest thing to do is to not use any chemical nitrogen fertilizers.
+Soil amendments such as compost are still beneficial, as are mild organic fertilizers such as fish emulsion 0-10-10.

 Propagation